-• B.A. in Early Childhood-Grade 6 Generalist Certification/M.Ed. in Reading and English as a Second Language for qualifying undergraduate students.
+- B.A. in Early Childhood-Grade 6 Generalist Certification/M.Ed. in Reading and English as a Second Language - B.A./B.S.
+Early Childhood-Grade 6 Generalist Certification/M.A. in Teaching for qualifying undergraduate students.
 For degree plan requirements, refer to the Accelerated Bachelor's and Master's Degree Programs section in this catalog.